Published: August 15, 2012

 Designated Manager: a pharmacist in Part A of the register who is designated by the owner of the pharmacy, in information provided to the College, as the pharmacist responsible for managing the pharmacy (DPRA s.
 146)

-Narcotic Signer: a pharmacist designated by a pharmacy to be authorized to order and sign the purchase order and receipt for narcotics received under the Controlled Drug and Substances Act.
+Narcotic Signer: a pharmacist who is designated by a pharmacy to be authorized to sign the documentation required under the Controlled Drug and Substances Act (Canada) or the regulations thereunder in order to obtain narcotics for the pharmacy.
 The form used to request adding a narcotic signer are available on the College website for download and fax to Member Applications & Renewals: Narcotic Signing Request Form (OCP Requirement)